-The family currently owes rent or other amounts to any CCHA in connection with the HCV, Certificate, Moderate Rehabilitation or public housing programs.
+The family currently owes rent or other amounts to any CCHA in connection with Section 8 or public housing assistance under the 1937 Act.

-The family has not reimbursed any PHA for amounts the PHA paid to an owner under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease.
+The family has not reimbursed any CCHA for amounts the CCHA paid to an owner under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease.